-The Oral History Program of the Center for Contemporary History and Policy at the Chemical Heritage Foundation aims to create a collection of comprehensive, professionally-conducted interviews with leading figures in the sciences to provide historical accounts that supplement written records.
+The Center for Oral History at the Chemical Heritage Foundation aims to create a collection of comprehensive, professionally conducted interviews with leading figures in the sciences to provide historical accounts that supplement written records.
 Our mission is to ensure that current and future generations of scholars, researchers, and interested individuals are able to understand the practices and theories inherent to science, medicine, and technology—the successes and disappointments, the triumphs and failures—from the perspective of the men and women intimately involved in new discoveries and innovations as recorded in their own words.

 About Oral History

 Oral history is a method of preserving the unwritten past through the narrated recollections of an individual.
 Oral histories are not merely conversations with people recorded on some medium for posterity; oral histories are structured interviews that are designed with specific goals in mind, whether to understand the role that an individual played in a historical event or a specific culture, or to document better the history of, for example, a scientific object or technique or a piece of legislation.
 Some of the oral histories we conduct focus on broad topics in an individual’s life—family life, childhood, education, and factors influencing career decisions—and some of our oral histories explore specific aspects of the development of organizations, of the moment of innovation, or of the ideas that came out of an influential scientific conference.
 We use our skills as oral historians to capture aspects of history not typically preserved in written form in order to develop a clearer picture of history as seen through the eyes of the women and men who experienced it.